jchergu/marm/README.md

 ## Structure
 ### Preprocessing
 After loading and checking the dataset, we should ask which columns are not useful, or need to be normalized.

+#### Columns
 Here's a brief description of every column:

 - `track_id`: unique ID in hex.
 - `artists`: artists name (separated with ';' if there are many).